 Extreme cold temperatures mean you cannot afford to make a mistake, you need to pay attention and be aware of yourself at all times, because frostbite can catch you in the matter of minutes.
 Raynauds syndrome gives you a higher predisposition to frostbite as your hands (and feet) will shut down earlier than "normal" people even if your core body temperature is warm.

-I did not pay attention in the 14th hour, distracted by trying to get a sled moving, and when I realised that a couple of my fingers were still not working, I did not take evasive action believing it was perhaps Raynauds causing the numbness, and would get to the checkpoint before anything "bad" would happen.
-It is said that in extreme cold weather, frostbite can take hold of your extremities within 10 minutes.
+I did not pay attention in the 14th hour, distracted by trying to get a sled moving, and when I realised that a couple of my fingers were still not working, I did not take evasive action believing it was perhaps Raynauds causing the numbness and not the extreme cold (it was probably -50 at this point).
+I thought I would get to the checkpoint before anything "bad" would happen.
+It is said that in extreme cold weather, frostbite can take hold of your extremities within minutes.
 I could have put on a pair of over gloves, but thought I would get to the checkpoint soon.
 It was about an hour.
 I took off my damp gloves - probably damp from sweat and from having residual sweat that I had wiped onto the gloves earlier in the event to ensure my face did not have any water on the skin.
 Having experienced -30 before, sweat can freeze on the face even if it is covered...though it might be a damp covering as Al experienced!
 So at least I had no cold injuries on the face :-) I had expected an injury to the right pointing finger as had spilt a bit of water on the glove and the glove around that finger was covered in ice.
 There was a bit of frostnip on it but all was fine.

 First the "good news" finger.
 The right middle finger had a little bit of frostbite on the top and was quickly diagnosed as being first degree.
 Meaning although it was sore on thawing out (no worst than thawing out numb fingers), the damage is superficial, there was no blistering and it has an excellent chance of healing.
 As you can see from the following images the tip of the finger started restoring itself within a week.
 There is a bit of blackness on the tip of the finger and will expect that to peal off over the next couple weeks/months.
 In the meantime the skin of the frost nipped fingers have been peeling off.
 Plenty to chew on!